googlearchive/solutions-mobile-shopping-assistant-backend-java/README.md

 2. Google App Engine SDK version 1.7.7.1 or higher.

 ## Download Instruction
-You can download this sample [here](https://github.com/GoogleCloudPlatform/solutions-mobile-shopping-assistant).
-The download contains both Android client and Java backend.
+You can download this sample [here](https://github.com/GoogleCloudPlatform/solutions-mobile-shopping-assistant-backend-java).
 After the download finishes, unzip the files and import the projects into Eclipse.

 ## Developer Guide using Eclipse